robaguilera/js-101/day1/day1.md

 - Grasp the basic concepts of what programming is
 - Understand what Javascript is used for
-- Understand the goals of the TODO application
 - Grasp and practice the basics of Javascript syntax
 - Complete an assessment and extra credit assignment